Jean Chrétien: 1984: First leadership bid and relationship with Turner

-After winning the leadership race, Turner wanted a to forge a reconciliation with Chrétien to lead a united party into the coming general election and so asked Chrétien what terms he would accept.
-Chrétien, angry about losing the leadership race, asked for terms that he knew that Turner could never give him.
-Chrétien demanded to be appointed Quebec lieutenant, with control of patronage and organization in Quebec.
-Turner had already promised the position to André Ouellet in exchange for support in the leadership race.
-That would have forced Turner to break his promise to Ouellet and so Turner compromised by creating a troika to run Liberal operations in Quebec of Chrétien, Ouellet, and Lalonde.
-The troika was a sham, and during the 1984 general election, the three members of the troika spent more time feuding with one another than in combating the Conservatives.
+After winning the leadership race, Turner wanted to reconcile with Chrétien and lead a united party into the coming general election, and so asked Chrétien what terms he would accept.
+Chrétien, angry about losing the leadership race, asked for terms he knew Turner could never give him, demanding to be appointed Quebec lieutenant, with control of patronage and organization in Quebec.
+However, Turner had already promised the position to André Ouellet in exchange for support in the leadership race.
+As a result, Turner compromised by creating a troika of Chrétien, Ouellet, and Lalonde to run Liberal operations in Quebec.
+The troika was a sham, and during the 1984 election, its three members spent more time feuding with one another than in combating the Progressive Conservatives.

-Chrétien's demand for the Quebec lieutenancy was not the only thing that divided him from Turner.
-Almost immediately, Chrétien and Turner clashed over the issue of an early election.
-Chrétien advised Turner not to ask the governor general to dissolve Parliament but to keep Parliament in session for the fall of 1984 to give the government a record to run on in a winter election in early 1985.
-An election had to be called no later than February 1985 since the last election had been in February 1980.
-Since Turner believed that a boost in the polls after he became prime minister in late June 1984 justified asking for Parliament to be dissolved for an election in September 1984, Chrétien's advice was disregarded.
+Chrétien's demand for the Quebec lieutenancy was not his only issue with Turner, as he almost immediately clashed with the Prime Minister over the calling of an early election.
+As the last general election had been held in February 1980, the next general election could be held no later than February 1985.
+Chrétien advised Turner not to ask the Governor General to dissolve Parliament, but to instead keep it in session during the fall of 1984 to give the government a record to run on in a winter election in early 1985.
+Turner disregarded Chrétien's advice, believing that a boost in the polls after he assumed the premiership in late June 1984 justified asking for Parliament to be dissolved, and for an election to be held in September 1984.

-1984–1993: Liberals in opposition
+1984–1993: In opposition

-Relations between Chrétien and Turner were strained, especially after the Liberals had been severely defeated in the 1984 election.
-He was one of only 17 Liberal MPs elected from Quebec (the party had won 74 out of 75 seats in 1980).
-He was also one of only four Liberal MPs from the province elected from a riding outside Montreal.
+Relations between Chrétien and Turner were strained, especially after the Liberals' severe defeat in the 1984 election by the Progressive Conservatives, now led by Brian Mulroney.
+Chrétien was one of only 17 Liberal MPs elected from Quebec (the party had won 74 out of 75 seats there in 1980), and one of only four elected from a riding outside Montreal.

 Chrétien was a major focal point of dissatisfaction with Turner, with many polls showing his popularity.
 His 1985 book, Straight from the Heart, was an instant bestseller that recounted his early life in Shawinigan, his years spent in the House of Commons of Canada as both a member of Parliament and Cabinet minister, and his failed 1984 leadership bid.